m1ckr1sk/Code-Club/README.md

 ### Python Links

-[Code combat](https://www.codecomabt.com) uses a simple game to teach syntax.
+[Code combat](https://www.codecombat.com) uses a simple game to teach syntax and is a superb stepping stone from scratch to Python.
 The first few levels are free without account sign up.
 A free account can be created to access the majority of the levels and premium option is available for more further features and levels.
 I would say this is the childrens favourite resource for learning coding.

 There is an introduction to python and trinket on the [code club projects site](https://codeclubprojects.org/en-GB/resources/python-intro/)

 You can download python from the python [website](https://www.python.org/)

+## Other Stem Resources

+Alongside programming resources there are a number of other resources available that offer an introduction to STEM activities.
+Some will require a small investment but these have all been "battle" tested with kids from school or with my own children.

+### Raspberry Pi

+For a small investment the [rapsberry pi](https://www.raspberrypi.org/) can provide a wealth of learning.
+The raspberry PI is a small board computer that can be hooked up to a monitor, keyboard and mouse to provide pretty much everything you need to complete all the activities I've listed above.
+Once you've completed that there is an almost endless set of projects that can be completed online with the raspberry pi.
+Once the Raspbian operating system is installed (most come with it pre installed) the raspberry pi has both scratch and python installed by default.
+The Pi can also be extended in numerous ways and with the Pins it can be used to connect to electronic circuits.
+I would say that kids from around 10+ find the Pi fairly simple to get around and operate.

+### BBC Micro Bit

+Much like the raspberry Pi, the [BBC microbit](https://microbit.org/) is a small board computer but is slightly more accessible.
+You can programme the boards LEDs, sensors and buttons using scratch to create all sorts of interesting projects.
+It has some Pins to enable it to be connected to electronic circuits and other accessories.
+Its not as versatile as the raspberry pi but the kids in the class enjoyed completing the projects and freestyling their own projects.
+A random insult generator that one of the children created was a big hit.

+### Snap Circuits

+[Snap circuits](https://www.elenco.com/brand/snap-circuits/) are great kits that introduce the children to electronic circuits.
+The kits range in price and have lots of different accessories from simple buzzers, lights and sensors to integrating into raspberry pi's.
+The kits are well made and come with lots of different projects.
+My youngest (8) has completed most of the 100 piece kit projects and gets great pleasure in showing us how it works.

+### Turing Tumble

+The [turing tumble](https://www.turingtumble.com/) is fantastic for and introduction into logic problems.
+It is a simple concept to introduce kids to logic gates but is extremely well done and the kids are really well made.
+They are quite pricey, (I managed to pick one up for around £50) but its probably my favourite piece of kit because you don't need batteries, you don't need to plug it in, you don't need to support them using it other than a quick intro and the progresssion in difficulty is very gradual.
+The marbles are quite fiddly so I'd recommend getting a magnet with it.
+A colleague introduced this to me and told me it was for children but I have a suspicion that we both play it more than the kids.